VIDEOS: Lou Whittaker speaks to 110 at alma mater West Seattle High School

 June 9th, 2014

-[This five-minute video of excerpts from Lou Whittaker’s presentation is courtesy of contributor Mark Jaroslaw of Avenue Productions.
-For a longer version, running 20 minutes, see below.]
+[This 46-minute video covers Lou Whittaker’s presentation, courtesy of contributor Mark Jaroslaw of Avenue Productions.]

 West Seattle native Lou Whittaker credited his hometown’s physical beauty and ruggedness and strong sense of community for his successful career as a mountaineer and guide during a two-hour presentation Monday evening, May 19, at his alma mater, West Seattle High School.